 Attack of the Drones

-Therefore, scientists have recently been looking for other methods, which are more successful and can be used to patrol beaches and protect bathers...
-Recently, Unmanned Aerial Vehicles (AUV) or Remotely Piloted Aircraft Systems (RPAS), more commonly known as drones, have been trialled for shark spotting.
+Scientists have recently been looking for other methods, which are more successful and can be used to patrol beaches and protect bathers...
+Recently, Unmanned Aerial Vehicles (AUV) or Remotely Piloted Aircraft Systems (RPAS), more commonly known as drones, have been trialled for shark spotting (Butcher et al, 2019).

 Butcher PA, Piddocke TP, Colefax AP, Hoade B,Victor M. Peddemors VM, Lauren Borg L & Brian R. Cullis BR (2019).
 Beach safety: can drones provide a platform for sighting sharks?
 Wildlife Research, 46, 701–712.
 Access online.

 Butcher PA, Colefax AP, Gorkin III RA, Kajiura SM, López NA, Mourier J, Cormac R. Purcell CR, Skomal GB, Tucker JP, Walsh AJ, Williamson JE, & Raoult V. (2021).
 The drone revolution of shark science: A review.
 Drones, 5(1): 8.
 Access online.

 IUCN (2020).
 International Union for the Conservation of Nature Red list of Threatened Species.
 Access online.

 Robbins WD, Peddemors VM, Kennelly SJ, & Ives MC (2014).
 Experimental evaluation of shark detection rates by aerial observers.
 PLoS One, 9, e83456.
 Access online.